carbonfive/functional-programming-weekly-challenge/Week003/README.md

   }, [1, 2, 3, 2]); // [2, 2]
   ```

 5. Implement a function "findInList" that, given a list and a (unary function) predicate returns the first item in the list that satisfies the predicate.
-The function should return your language's null type if no item in the list satisfies the predicate.
+The function should return your language's void value (e.g. undefined, nil, Nothing) if no item in the list satisfies the predicate.

   ```javascript
   findInList(function(item) {